Infant crying

-Infant crying is the crying of infants as a response to an internal or external stimulus.
+Infant crying is the vocalizations of infants as a response to an internal or external stimulus.
 Infants cry as a form of basic instinctive communication.
 Essentially, newborns are transitioning from life in the womb to the external environment.
 Up to 27% of parents describe problems with infant crying in the first four months.
 Up to 38% identify a problem with their infant crying within the first year.
 Parents can be concerned about the amount of time that their infant cries, how the infant can be consoled, and disrupted sleeping patterns.
 Colic is used as a synonym for excessive crying of infants, even though colic may not be the cause of excessive crying.

 Physiology

 Crying may elicit the Valsalva reflex.
 This reflex negatively impacts sucking pressures and results in poor feeding.
 The cortisol levels will rise along with blood pressure.
 Increased blood pressure will have an effect on cerebral blood flow, cerebral blood flow velocity and intracranial pressure.
 Increased pressures and velocity can lead to intracranial hemorrhage.
 Prolonged exhalation may also cause some adverse effects.
 Obstructed venous return and quick inspiratory gasp can occur.
 Foramen ovale shunting can occur.
 Adults can often determine whether an infant's cries signify anger or pain.
-Most parents also have a better ability to distinguish their own infant's cries than those of a different child.
+Most parents can distinguish their own infant's cries from those of a different child.
 Babies mimic their parents' pitch contour.
 French infants wail on a rising note while German infants favor a falling melody.
-Overstimulation may be a contributing factor to infant crying and that periods of active crying might serve the purpose of discharging overstimulation and helping the baby’s nervous system regain homeostasis.
+Overstimulation may be a contributing factor to infant crying and that periods of active crying might serve the purpose of discharging overstimulation and helping the baby's nervous system regain homeostasis.

+Although crying is an infant's mode of communication, it is not limited to a monotonous sound.
+There are three different types of cries apparent in infants.
+The first of these three is a basic cry, which is a systematic cry with a pattern of crying and silence.
+The basic cry starts with a cry coupled with a briefer silence, which is followed by a short high-pitched inspiratory whistle.
+Then, there is a brief silence followed by another cry.
+Hunger is a main stimulant of the basic cry.
+An anger cry is much like the basic cry; in this cry, more excess air is forced through the vocal cords, making it a louder, more abrupt cry.
+This type of cry is characterized by the same temporal sequence as the basic pattern but distinguished by differences in the length of the various phase components.
+The third cry is the pain cry, which, unlike the other two, has no preliminary moaning.
+The pain cry is one loud cry, followed by a period of breath holding.